-INCENTIVE STOCK OPTIONS.
-An optionee who is granted an incentive stock option does not recognize taxable income at the time the option is granted or upon its exercise, although the exercise may subject the optionee to the alternative minimum tax.
+Incentive Stock Options.
+An optionee who is granted an incentive stock option does not recognize taxable income at the time the option is granted or upon its exercise, although the exercise is an adjustment item for alternative minimum tax purposes and may subject the optionee to the alternative minimum tax.
 Upon a disposition of the shares more than two years after grant of the option and one year after exercise of the option, any gain or loss is treated as long-term capital gain or loss.
+Net capital gains on shares held between 12 and 18 months may be taxed at a maximum federal rate of 28%, while net capital gains on shares held for more than 18 months may be taxed at a maximum federal rate of 20%.
+Capital losses are allowed in full against capital gains and up to \$3,000 against other income.
 If these holding periods are not satisfied, the optionee recognizes ordinary income at the time of disposition equal to the difference between the exercise price and the lower of (i) the fair market value of the shares at the date of the option exercise or (ii) the sale price of the shares.
 Any gain or loss recognized on such a premature disposition of the shares in excess of the amount treated as ordinary income is treated as long-term or short-term capital gain or loss, depending on the holding period.
-A different rule for measuring ordinary income upon such a premature disposition may apply if the optionee is also an officer, director, or 10% shareholder of the Company.
-The Company is entitled to a deduction in the same amount as the ordinary income recognized by the optionee.
+A different rule for measuring ordinary income upon such a premature disposition may apply if the optionee is also an officer, Director, or 10% stockholder of the Company.
+Unless limited by Section 162(m) of the Code, the Company is entitled to a deduction in the same amount as the ordinary income recognized by the optionee.

-NONSTATUTORY STOCK OPTIONS.
+Nonstatutory Stock Options.
 An optionee does not recognize any taxable income at the time he or she is granted a nonstatutory stock option.
 Upon exercise, the optionee recognizes taxable income generally measured by the excess of the then fair market value of the shares over the exercise price.
 Any taxable income recognized in connection with an option exercise by an employee of the Company is subject to tax withholding by the Company.
-The Company is entitled to a deduction in the same amount as the ordinary income recognized by the optionee.
+Unless limited by Section 162(m) of the Code, the Company is entitled to a deduction in the same amount as the ordinary income recognized by the optionee.
 Upon a disposition of such shares by the optionee, any difference between the sale price and the optionee's exercise price, to the extent not recognized as taxable income as provided above, is treated as long-term or short-term capital gain or loss, depending on the holding period.
+Net capital gains on shares held between 12 and 18 months may be taxed at a maximum federal rate of 28%, while net capital gains on shares held for more than 18 months may be taxed at a maximum federal rate of 20%.
+Capital losses are allowed in full against capital gains and up to \$3,000 against other income.